Süddeutscher Verlag: Sale in 2007

 The Süddeutscher Verlag was largely owned by five Munich publisher families, the descendants of the founders, until 2007.
 These were the families of Friedmann (shares: 18.75%), Goldschagg (18.75%), Seidlein (18.75%), Schwingenstein (16.67%) and Dürrmeier (8.33%), and also the most recent addition of the Südwestdeutsche Medien Holding (SWMH) (18.75%).
 Chairman of the shareholder's association was Christian Goldschagg.
 In August 2004, Hanswilli Jenke and Klaus Josef Lutz were managing directors of the publishing house.

 Four of the five associate families (Dürrmeier, Goldschagg, Schwingenstein and Seidlein) finally agreed, after years of speculation, to sell their shares totaling 62.5% in 2007.
 Prospective buyers that came forth were M. DuMont Schauberg based in Cologne (Frankfurter Rundschau, Kölner Stadt-Anzeiger), the Funke Mediengruppe based in Essen (Westdeutsche Allgemeine Zeitung), the Holtzbrinck Publishing Group based in Stuttgart (Der Tagesspiegel, Die Zeit) as well as for financial investors, Goldman Sachs, Apax Partners, Veronis Suhler Stevenson und 3i.
 The SWMH with 18.75 percent held a right of first refusal and the shareholder family of John Friedmann (Abendzeitung) was against the sale to investors.
 On 21 December 2007, the sale was announced, with the shares going to the SWMH.
 Increasing their total stakes to 81.25% effective as of 29 February 2008.

 Business areas

 The Süddeutscher Verlag has four business areas: Süddeutsche Zeitung, regional and weekly newspapers, specialists information, and services / technology / investments.

 Süddeutsche Zeitung, regional and weekly newspapers, and other investments

-The largest and most important product of the Süddeutscher Verlag is the daily newspaper Süddeutsche Zeitung.
-To which various magazines and supplements, websites and TV programs, the department "New Products" (books, CDs, DVDs), as well as newspaper advertisements and subscription management are included.
+The largest and most important production of the Süddeutscher Verlag is the daily newspaper Süddeutsche Zeitung, which is associated with various magazines and supplements, websites and TV programs, the department "New Products" (books, CDs, DVDs), as well as newspaper advertisements and subscription management.
 In the area of electronic media, the Süddeutscher Verlag is active with its online services, its equity stakes in several radio stations and in the production of TV Magazine "Süddeutsche TV".

 The SV is also shareholder of many regional and weekly newspapers and advertising papers in Germany and abroad: